Back to Guides

 Power posing

-Research suggests expansive postures can increase confidence:
+Research suggests expansive postures can increase confidence.
+Learn more about non-verbal communication in our body language guide:

 • Stand tall with hands on hips for 2 minutes before presenting